HannaKalantar/Elk-Stack-Project/README.md

 - Metricbeat
 - Filebeat

-These Beats allow us to collect the following information from each machine:
-- Filebat is collecting the system log information and storing that information into a designated location, and will be readable using kibana.
+Side Note: Filebat is collecting the system log information and storing that information into a designated location, and will be readable using kibana.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: